Marcus Knecht

-Marcus Allen Knecht (born June 21, 1990) is a Canadian professional baseball outfielder who is currently a free agent.
+Marcus Allen Knecht (born June 21, 1990) is a Canadian professional baseball outfielder for the Toronto Maple Leafs of the Intercounty Baseball League (IBL).
 Prior to beginning his professional career, he played college baseball at Oklahoma State University and Connors State College.
 Knecht has also competed for the Canadian national baseball team.

 Career

 Knecht attended St. Michael's College School in Toronto and played youth baseball with the North York Baseball Association in Toronto.
 He represented the Province of Ontario in the Canadian Championships.
 In the 23rd round (698th overall) of the 2008 Major League Baseball Draft, the Milwaukee Brewers selected Knecht, but he did not sign.
 Knecht enrolled at Oklahoma State University–Stillwater to play college baseball for the Oklahoma State Cowboys baseball team in the Big 12 Conference of the National Collegiate Athletic Association's (NCAA) Division I. He received only 12 at bats in 2009, which prompted him to transfer to Connors State College for 2010.